Tobin tax: Special drawing rights

 On September 19, 2001, retired speculator George Soros put forward a proposal based on the IMF's existing special drawing rights (SDRs) mechanism.
 In Soros' scheme, rich countries would pledge SDRs (which are denominated as a basket of multiple 'hard' currencies) for the purpose of providing international assistance.
 Soros was not necessarily dismissing the Tobin tax idea.
 He stated, "I think there is a case for a Tobin tax ... (but) it is not at all clear to me that a Tobin tax would reduce volatility in the currency markets.
 It is true that it may discourage currency speculation but it would also reduce the liquidity of the marketplace."
 In this Soros appeared to agree with the Chicago School.

-Scope of the Tobin concept
+Scope

 The term "Tobin tax" has sometimes been used interchangeably with a specific currency transaction tax (CTT) in the manner of Tobin's original idea, and other times it has been used interchangeably with the various different ideas of a more general financial transaction tax (FTT).
 In both cases, the various ideas proposed have included both national and multinational concepts.
 Examples of associating Tobin's tax with these: